Robust Control Barrier Functions under High Relative Degree and Input Constraints for Satellite Trajectories: Spacecraft Simulation and Discussion

-For Mission B, we considered the problem of finding a safe trajectory when the spacecraft is near an irregularly-shaped asteroid, in this case Eros.
-We consider a mesh model of Eros with $N=3897$ points \cite{shape_model}, shown in Fig.~\ref{fig:intro_fig}, where we want the satellite to stay sufficiently far from every point in the mesh.
+Next, we consider the problem of finding a safe trajectory when the spacecraft is near an irregularly-shaped asteroid, in this case Eros.
+We consider a mesh model of Eros with $N=3897$ points \cite{shape_model}, shown in {Fig.~\ref{fig:eros_trajectory}}, where we want the satellite to stay sufficiently far from every point in the mesh.
 Note that Eros spins with angular velocity $\omega = [3.101(10)^{-4},\,6.232(10)^{-5},\,9.810(10)^{-5}] \textrm{ rad/s}$ \cite{omega_model}, so each point is moving and thus the time varying component $\partial_t H$ is important in this scenario.
 Denote each point as $r_{c,i},\;i=1,2,\cdots N$.
 Then we have $N$ time-varying constraint functions

 where $\omega^\times$ is the cross product matrix for $\omega$.
-For this mission, let $\rho$ be $\rho^B = 500 \textrm{ m}$, which represents the closest allowable distance to any point $r_c$ in the mesh.
+For this scenario, let $\rho$ be $\rho^B = 500 \textrm{ m}$, which represents the closest allowable distance to any point $r_c$ in the mesh.
 Note that the maximum distance between points in the model \cite{shape_model} is $850 \textrm{ m}$, so we require $\rho$ to be at least half this distance (otherwise, the agent could travel inside the asteroid between mesh points), and we expect smoother results when $\rho$ and/or $N$ are larger.

 We model the gravity of Eros $f_\mu$ using the 16th order spherical harmonics model in \cite{gravity_model}.
 The full model is assumed known to the controller, but we note that one could also use a simplified model and account for higher order effects as disturbances, as was done in \cite{CDC20}.
 Since Eros is rotating and asymmetric, $f_\mu$ will also be time-varying.
 Let $u_\textrm{max} = 0.1 \textrm{ m/s}^2$, which is larger than the peak gravitational acceleration at the surface of Eros, so this is a high-thrust simulation.
 Suppose there are random matched and unmatched disturbances upper bounded by $w_{u,\textrm{max}}=0.005 \textrm{ m/s}^2$ and $w_{x,\textrm{max}} = 0.001 \textrm{ m/s}$, respectively.